Is CBD Oil Federally Legal When it Contains CBDa?

 Other states haven’t yet embraced marijuana, but do permit the sale and use of hemp-sourced CBD oils.
 So, if you live in a state we didn’t specifically mention, it’s best to research individual legalities for yourself.
 We always say that it’s better to be safe rather than sorry before you invest in high-quality CBD oils.

-To answer the main question, yes, CBD oil that follows the 2018 Farm Bill’s established regulations can be bought, sold, and used within all 50 states.
+To answer the main questions, yes, CBDa and CBD oil products that follow the 2018 Farm Bill’s established regulations can be bought, sold, and used within all 50 states.
 From the federal government’s perspective, this is a viable option that can be used by its citizens.

-However, it’s important to note that is only true when CBD oil contains no more than 0.3% THC content.
-Anything above this number is deemed illegal and will not gain approval from the FDA as a legitimate product.
+However, it’s important to note that is only true when the products contain no more than 0.3% THC content.
+Anything above this number is deemed illegal.

 It’s also smart to realize that each state has a unique legal perspective when it comes to CBD oil.
 While most are okay with hemp-sourced CBD, you still need to carefully review regulations before making any purchases.